fboerncke/voice-ql/README.md

 - User: "_Wähle Tabelle **vornamen**_"
 - Assistant: "_Die Tabelle mit dem Namen vornamen hat 310025 Zeilen und 7 Spalten.
 Die Namen der Spalten lauten id, vorname, anzahl, geschlecht, position, jahr und bezirk._"

 In the above example we see that the system responds with a meaningful message in case some required information is missing.
-The system will ask for required parameters and proceeds when the necessary information is available.
+The system will ask for required parameters and proceeds with the previous request when the necessary information is available.

 #### Conversational Context